-It impacts thousands of MA residents, especially those in communities of color.
-In Massachusetts, 14% of residents in white communities had a debt in collections-rising to31% in communities of color.

-Families are struggling.
-The increased costs of basic family necessities like food and fuel strain budgets all while Bay Staters pay rent in the third most expensive state to rent housing (after only CA and HI).

-Current law does not do enough to protect consumers from practices like seizing wages for debt that can push already struggling families off of a financial cliff.
+- It impacts thousands of MA residents, especially those in communities of color.
+In Massachusetts, 14% of residents in white communities had a debt in collections-rising to 31% in communities of color. - Families are struggling.
+Ongoing inflationary pressures on basic family necessities like food and fuel have strained budgets all while Bay Staters try to pay rent in the third most expensive state to rent housing (after only CA and HI). - Current law does not do enough to protect consumers from practices like seizing wages for debt that can push already struggling families off of a financial cliff.
 The DCFA will help by making the rules in court more fair, protect enough wages from seizure to keep food on the table, and make clear that no one can be imprisoned for a debt.